 If statistical or methodological support is needed, the PhD candidate should specify this in the research proposal and pay separately for the extra support that is needed.
 The same holds for editing or improving the English language of papers.

-If a PhD candidate decides to stop his/her participation in the programme, he/she has to inform the research director.
+If a PhD candidate decides to stop their participation in the programme, he/she has to inform the research director and PhD coordinator.
 No fees will be refunded in this case.
-SHE’s research director can also decide to end supervision and terminate the PhD project if progress or the quality of the work does not meet the requirements or for other reasons not specified.
+The SHE research director can also decide to end supervision and terminate the PhD project if progress or the quality of the work does not meet the requirements or for other reasons not specified.
 The minimum requirement for acceptable progress is one completed manuscript (ready for submission to a journal) per two years.
 If participation in the PhD programme is terminated before the dissertation is ready to be defended, no fees will be refunded.